 The value of art is determined by many factors.
-To begin with, an artist should tally the cost of materials and labor, and keep track of the time it takes to make a certain piece.
-Then, an hourly rate for the artist’s time should be assigned and factored into the cost along with other factors, including an artist’s reputation or standing, the popularity of the image or object, its prior sales record at auction or in the retail environment, its size, condition, and signature, and, in the case of photography, whether it’s a vintage or modern print, a multiple (or editioned) work, or a posthumous printing.
+To begin, an artist should tally the cost of materials and labor, and keep track of the time it takes to make a certain piece.
+Then, an hourly rate for the artist’s time should be assigned and factored into the cost.
+Other factors for pricing artwork include an artist’s reputation or standing, the popularity of the image or object, its prior sales, size, condition, and signature.
+In the case of photography, it’s important to consider if the photo is a vintage or modern print, a multiple (or editioned) work, or a posthumous printing.

-By considering the worth of your art and what you would do in the event of a disaster, you will be better prepared to protect and preserve your work in the event something should happen.
+By considering the worth of your art and what you would do in the event of a disaster, you will be better prepared to protect and preserve it in the event something should happen.

 What do you do to protect your artwork?
 Was this helpful?
 Let us know!